A search for a clear definition of “craft” yields many results. You will discover meanings such as:

 - A distillery that produces fewer than 750,000 gallons annually.

-- A distillery that is independently owned and operated, with more than a 75% equity stake in their company, or operational control.
+- A distillery that is independently owned and operated, with more than a 75% equity stake in their company and operational control.